erhant/crypto-notes/content/zklearning/programming-zkps.md

 }

-// Check if a given signal is in range [1, 9]
+// Check if a given signal is in range [1, 9] template OneToNine() {
-// TODO: can we find a generic version for this? template OneToNine() {
   signal input in;
   component lowerbound = Bits(4);